radiomix/jenkins-ami/README.md

 This example is take from [Packer](https://www.packer.io/docs/provisioners/shell.html)
  + [`ubuntu-14.04-lts-jenkins-ami.json`](ubuntu-14.04-lts-jenkins-ami.json) This packer file bakes a docker AMI with jenkins installed both as a package and as a container.
  + [`jenkins-install.json`](jenkins-install.json) This packer file bakes an Instance-Backed AMI with jenkins installed, serving as a test candidate to be transformed into a EBS-Backed AMI.
- + [`ec2-api-tools.json`](ec2-api-tools.json)  Packer file to install AWS tools needed by the AMI to be converted into an Instance backed AMI
  + [`install-west-2.json`](install-west-2.json)  Packer file to install AWS tools needed by the AMI to be converted into an Instance backed AMI
- + [`ec2-api-tools.sh`](ec2-api-tools.sh)  Shell script to install ec2-api-tools and ec2-ami-tools
  + [`gopath.sh`](gopath.sh) This shell script adds the Go-Path to `/etc/profiles`
  + [`jenkins-install.sh`](jenkins-install.sh) Shell script to install jenkins.
  + [`etup_ubuntu_hvm_instance_store_images.sh`](setup_ubuntu_hvm_instance_store_images.sh) This shell script adds JAVA and AWS tools to Ubuntu 14.04